It’s October and students, teachers, and school leaders are finally settling into their daily routine.

 HALT also features a custom online portal for students, parents, and others to report bullying.
-Similar to Spring ISD’s Stop Bullying feature, community members have the option to report anonymously.
-Once submitted, reports are instantly directed to specific district officials to intervene and investigate.
+Community members have the option to report anonymously and once submitted reports are instantly directed to specific district officials to intervene and investigate.

 Temecula Valley USD, Calif.